google/WebFundamentals/src/content/en/updates/2016/12/imagecapture.md

-Note: `MediaStreamTrack.getCapabilities()` and `.getSettings()` are synchronous but the capabilities are only available when the camera starts actually streaming, so make sure there is a delay between them method and `getUserMedia()`, see [crbug.com/711524](https://crbug.com/711524).
+Note: `MediaStreamTrack.getCapabilities()` and `.getSettings()` are synchronous but the capabilities are only available when the camera starts actually streaming, so make sure there is a delay between calling these methods and `getUserMedia()`, see [crbug.com/711524](https://crbug.com/711524).

 "Non-Live" camera capabilities and settings are manipulated via the